-In order to relieve a stitch, try stopping, leaning forwards and breathing out hard whilst pressing in to the painful area with your fingers.
+In order to relieve a stitch, try stopping, leaning forwards and breathing out hard whilst pressing into the painful area with your fingers.
 Other treatments include breathing techniques such as belly breathing and altering which foot hits the ground when you exhale.
 Most people exhale as the left foot hits the ground - try changing this so it's the right foot.

 Other causes of abdominal pain in athletes include pain referred from the thoracic spine.

 Diarrhea during or after intense exercise (most frequently running) is often referred to as 'runners trots'.
-The cause of this is unknown although a combination of intestinal ischaemia (lack of blood flow), changes in secretion and absorption and increased intestinal movement may be to blame.
+The cause of this is unknown although a combination of intestinal ischemia (lack of blood flow), changes in secretion and absorption and increased intestinal movement may be to blame.
 Other contributing factors in athletes may be the use of certain supplements (vitamins, minerals, caffeine etc).

-The treatment of exercise induced diarrhea may include dietary changes to reduce fibre intake before exercise and if this is not effective, the use of anti-diarrhea medicines.
-This should not however be used on a regular basis.
+The treatment of exercise-induced diarrhea may include dietary changes to reduce fibre intake before exercise and if this is not effective, the use of anti-diarrhea medicines.
+This should not, however, be used on a regular basis.